duanegoodner/lstm_adversarial_attack/README.md

 The predictive model input consists of data from 13 lab measurements and 6 vital signs collected during the first 48 hours after patient admission to the ICU.
 The prediction target is a binary variable representing in-hospital mortality.
 This type of model can supplement standard heuristics used by care providers in identifying high-risk patients.

-The results of adversarial attacks on trained LSTM models provide a gauge of model stability and provide

-Additionally, adversarial attacks are performed to identify and understand model vulnerabilities.

-The predictive model input consists of data from 13 lab measurements and 6 vital signs collected during the first 48 hours after patient admission to the ICU.
-The prediction target is a binary variable representing in-hospital mortality.
-This type of model can supplement standard heuristics used by care providers in identifying high-risk patients.
+The results of adversarial attacks on trained LSTM models provide a gauge of model stability.
+Additionally, these results offer an opportunity to compare adversarial vulnerabilities in LSTMs with the well-documented adversarial behaviors observed in Convolutional Neural Networks (CNNs) used for computer vision.
+Unlike the adversarial examples found in CNNs — where perturbations imperceptible to the human eye can drastically alter model predictions — the adversarial examples discovered for our LSTM models exhibit a higher degree of plausibility, aligning more closely with human intuition.

 ## Data Pipeline